Understanding MediShield Life

 |Private hospital||One, two or four beds; Air-conditioning; TV|

 |Public hospital||A||Single bed; Air-conditioning; TV|

 |B1||Four beds; Air-conditioning; TV|

 |B2||Six beds; No air-conditioning; No TV|

 |C||Eight beds; No air-conditioning; No TV|

 Second, will you be able to afford the premiums for a private IP?
 On top of paying the premiums for MediShield Life, you will have to pay premiums for the additional private insurance coverage.
 Premiums will also increase as you get older.
 If you are close to retiring, will you still be able to pay for the premiums when you stop work?

 If you want more than basic hospitalisation coverage but feel that the private IP is beyond your budget, you may want to consider Standard IP.
 Recently announced by the Government, the Standard IP is a private IP plan which gives you the option of enhanced hospitalisation coverage beyond MediShield Life, specifically for Class B1 ward in public hospitals.
 This will allow you to choose your own doctor and be hospitalised in an air-conditioned ward.

 If you are looking to supplement your basic health policy, explore Income's IncomeShield plans on our easy-to-use portal.
-Or, in you're feeling a little lost, have a chat with our financial planners via our online chat portal, Advisor Connect!
+Or, if you're feeling a little lost, have a chat with our financial planners via by connecting with us!